[Novels | Characters | Gallery | Extras | Guestbook | Links]

 For a couple of minutes, he and I say nothing.

-“If you truly would you prefer someone more beautiful, more—”
+“If you truly would prefer someone more attractive, more—”

-“You are not just saying that to be kind?”
+“You are not merely saying this to be kind?”

 For a moment, he sits in silence, before reaching out and bringing my small palm within his.
-So cold, so bony…and yet, together, they grow soft and feel as though they melt together.
+So cold, so bony…and yet, together, they grow soft.

 He frees our hands, and instead wraps his arm around me, pulling me to his side.

 “Truthfully?
 You have never found me shameful, or embarrassing, or—”

 “You have never, ever been anything of the sort.”